vvvm23/roots/README.md

 - This yields at most `n` complex roots for each of the `N` particles, which can have real components plotted on the x-axis and imaginary components on the y-axis.
 - Repeating this process for each frame yields the animation.

+Colouring the animation could be implemented in many ways, but so far we just support simple colour-mapping (aka Matplotlib's `cmap`) and another method which sums the fixed scalars at a given point, computes the angle of the resulting complex number, and uses that to determine the hue at a given point.

 The root finding is implemented in Jax and makes uses of the `shard_map` (or "shmap") parallelism API for calculating roots across many processes.
 Unfortunately, certain operations are not supported on Jax with a GPU backend, so we do all computation on CPU.

 ### Usage